-When you create a figure, it starts out as defined by the style you chose to base it on.
+When you create a figure in your flow chart, it will start out as defined by the style you chose to base it on.
 You may then set the properties of that new figure in special ways such as giving it a specific color, or a new font size.
 Once you have altered the figure you may then want to update the style it was based on to reflect the changes such that all existing objects of that style, and all new objects of that style reflect the properties of the figure.